teuton-software/teuton/docs/learn/01-cmd_new.md

 | foo/start.rb    | Main Script    |
 | foo/config.yaml | YAML configuration file |

-Now it is time to customize your targets.
+The next step is to personalize your targets.